thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 ## Key rotation

-Clients SHOULD implement key rotation by including multiple keys in the directory with different validity period.
+Clients SHOULD implement key rotation by including multiple keys in the directory with a different validity period.
 When rotating keys, clients SHOULD:

 1. Add the new key to the directory before its intended use date
 2. Continue to include the old key until its expiration date